 I love being able to make sense of math to those who struggle with it.
 I believe anyone has the ability to learn with the right help, and with the tools and experience I have gained working with hundreds of students, I strive to achieve that "Aha!
 I get it now!!" moment with each and every student.

 Math is my passion, and it is my life.
 It always made sense to me, and I want to help others learn how to problem solve and think critically, because it applies not only to math, but so man aspects of our lives.

-Then I find out their curent level of understanding by asking direct and socratic questions, I can quickly assess their comfort level, and begin from there, both helping them with their current material, and filling in any foundational gaps that may be causing current issues.
+Then I find out their curent level of understanding by asking both direct and socratic questions, I can quickly assess their math comfort level, and begin from there, both helping them with their current material, and filling in any foundational gaps that may be causing current issues.

 I set realistic goals and organize a basic curriculum/timetable for working with each student, and communicate this with them and the parents.

-BS with honors from UCSB in Applied Math.
+Bacholor's with honors from UCSB in Applied Math.
 While there I worked in the Math lab tutoring lower level undergraduates.

 15+ years of math instruction in k-undergrad math and all forms of test prep.
-THis was done both privately and professionally.
+This was done both privately and professionally.

 Worked for Youth Policy Institute through LAUSD tutoring students in low income areas.

-Again, I am always open to negotiation for a plan of multiple visits and setting a strutcure up.
+I am always open to negotiation for a plan of multiple visits and setting a strutcure up.